zuoralabs/zsec-aws-tools/README.rst

 when the config depends on an attribute of the resource itself.
 For example, a resource policy may require the resource ARN, which is most convenient to calculate after the resource has been defined.

+Why
+====

+This library aims to solve deployment and operating configuration problems in AWS.

+There is not always a clear separation between deployment and operating config.
+Some parts of a resource configurations should be controlled manually, some automatically derived during operation, and some at deployment time.

+While deployment mechanisms such as Terraform/Cloudformation can manage deployments, they do not play well with dynamic reconfiguration and configuration using other methods.

+Furthermore, this library aims to be robust.
+Infrastructure-as-code requires state to be matched with code, and this mapping can become out of sync and corrupted.
+This library is meant to facilitate recovery from corrupted mapping between state and code.